 - We hope to see UCT begin its divestment journey, and for Wits, University of Pretoria and University of Stellenbosch to now make similar divestment commitments.

 - We want the Joint Investment Committee of UCT to divert R300 million, less than 5% of the current endowment, to seed-fund a new fossil-free and socially responsible investment fund.

-- We want UCT to work with Wits, UJ, Unisa, UWC, Stellenbosch and UKZN, saying that UCT is committed to seeding at least one very low carbon investment fund – but would like to go a step further and unite to pool R1 billion from your respective endowments and any visionary RFs to seed-fund three or four fossil-free and socially responsible investment funds.
+- We want UCT to work with other SA universities, saying that UCT is committed to seeding at least one very low carbon investment fund – but would like to go a step further and unite to pool R1 billion from your respective endowments and any visionary retirement funds to seed-fund three or four fossil-free and socially responsible investment funds.

-- UCT to host a public event publicising these efforts and extending the challenge to SA philanthropies, estimated to hold between them anything up to R30 billion.
+- We’d like UCT to host a public event publicising divestment efforts and extending the challenge to SA philanthropies, estimated to hold between them anything up to R30 billion.
 Challenge them to pledge 5% of their respective portfolios to this new asset class.